Skip to content

 A dragon is a mythical and legendary creature from the reptile family.
 It has been a core part of several cultures, particularly East Asian cultures and especially Chinese mythology, culture, and folklore.

-Dragons are intertwined with the beliefs and traditions of the people who believe in them.
-They have been depicted as having four legs, wings, talons, and fangs and can breathe fire.
+Dragons are intertwined with the beliefs and traditions of those who believe in them.
+They have been depicted as having four legs, wings, nails, and fangs and can breathe fire.
 Such a depiction still depends on the culture of the country you’re talking about.

 What is the Chinese Dragon?